-After the birth of his two action/adventure superhero daughters, Cullinan’s passion became creating inspired music and multimedia learning for younger adventurers.
+After the birth of his two action/adventure superhero daughters, Cullinan’s passion became creating inspiring adventures for younger adventurers.
 He released The Ballad Of Phineas McBoof, his first recording under the guise of his alter ego, Doctor Noize.
 Within two months, it had spawned a national #1 hit song — Banana — on Sirius XM Kids Radio and scored awards ranging from a Parents Choice Award to being named one of Dr. Toy’s 100 Best Children’s Products.
 Then came the completion of Doctor Noize’s first book, The Ballad Of Phineas McBoof.
 Like the recording, the book tells the tale of the great monkey Phineas McBoof and his quest for the impossibly perfect song with his band, The International Band Of Misunderstood Geniuses.